 In this next step we are just going to add eyebrows and the round nose (could it be a clown without it?).
 I am also using a black marker to trace over the construction lines.
 My suggestion is not to rush through these first steps.

 Take your time and position these basic elements with care and look at the general feeling of the drawing before moving further

 Evil clown drawings – Step 3

-This is a very important step and one that is crucial to give to your clown that evil gaze.
+This is a very important step and one that is crucial to give your clown that evil gaze.
 Have you noticed how I have drawn the eyes apart from each other?

 They are smaller than they should be if you were trying to build a regular face and positioned dramatically apart from each other.
-This small trick gives the clown his evil and eerie look.
+This small trick gives the clown an evil and eerie look.

 Evil clown drawings – Step 4

-OK now our clown is starting to look evil already!
+OK, now our clown is starting to look evil already!
 I have worked at the eye and the mouth.
 I have added a row of twisted teeth as you might have noticed, I am going to correct them later but I hope you get the point here.